hritikbharucha/Custom_Porechop_ABI/README.md

 `porechop_abi --ab_initio -i input_reads.fastq -o output_reads.fastq` <br>
 `porechop_abi -abi -i input_reads.fastq -o output_reads.fastq`

+This command-line with the -abi flag allows to first guess the adapters from the reads, add the adapters to the list of Porechop adapters  (adapters.py file) and then run Porechop as usual.
+ It is compatible with all Porechop options for trimming.
 The input_reads.fastq file shoud contain the set of raw ONT reads.
-This command-line with the -abi flag allows to first guess the adapter sequences from the reads, add the sequence to the list of Porechop adapters  (adapters.py file) and then run Porechop as usual.
-The
- It is compatible with all Porechop options for trimming. resulting trimmed reads are saved in  output_reads.fastq file.
+The resulting trimmed reads are saved in  output_reads.fastq file.

 ### Adapter inference only